Ocean Springs High School

 Ocean Springs High School is an IB-certified public high school in Ocean Springs, Mississippi.
 The school serves students in grades 9–12 and is part of the Ocean Springs School District.

 In addition to Ocean Springs it serves Gulf Park Estates and a portion of Gautier.

 Athletics

 The Ocean Springs High School sports team mascot is the Greyhound.
-OSHS' sports teams include football, track and field, swimming, cross country, fast and slow pitch softball, soccer, volleyball, basketball, golf, tennis, and baseball.
-It is the first high school in Mississippi to have a varsity wrestling team.
+OSHS' sports teams include football, track and field, swimming, cross country, fast and slow pitch softball, soccer, volleyball, basketball, golf, tennis, baseball, and wrestling.